-Eat to your goals II.
+- Eat to your goals II.
 I follow a general rule: eat a balanced diet of proteins, fats, and carbs.
 That’s it.
-That’s my secret.
 I’ve read enough about diets and fads to know some will work but I tend to dismiss anything that gets into an extreme of one side or another.
 Atkins and Ketosis are good examples.
 The key is listening to your body, how you feel during hard workouts, after, and how your body is adjusting as you take on new challenges.
 The key is eating what I know I can sustain over a long stretch of time, what I can keep doing with relative ease.
 What I typically eat:

 - Avocados, eggs, nuts, or peanut butter to get high fats.
-I will supplement with Fish Oil as I only eat fish but a handful of times a year.
+I supplement with Fish Oil.

 - Turkey, chicken, red meat, greek yogurt, and whey powder to get protein.
 My gym rat habits are still with me where I make whey shakes every morning, workout or not.
 Lots of healthy, creative ways that help post workout and fill you up before the work day.
 My wife and I have also found lots of amazing recipes in this popular book: http://www.runfasteatslow.com/

-- Brussels sprouts, broccoli, peppers, and all the beets!
+- Spinach, kale, brussels sprouts, broccoli, peppers, and all the beets!
 I don’t eat enough vegetables but we try to make vegetables the focal point of our dinners which usually means a full tray of Brussel sprouts mixed in with sweet potatoes.
 The other nights might have peppers or broccoli or something else.
 All of these go great with the 100 different ways we’ve learned to make chicken.
 I don’t think I could ever go vegetarian or vegan but do aim to eat vegetables everyday.
-It is hard.